Undone/mycryptochat/README.md

 If you'd rather use MySQL, edit the configuration file, change the DB_TYPE variable to DATABASE_MYSQL, and set the DB_NAME, DB_HOST, DB_USER, DB_PASSWORD variables to their right values.

 You can use the `structure.sql` to import the table structures to your database.

+# Known issues

+Microsoft Edge doesn't work as intended.
+It will not pass the encryption key after entering the username, this becomes an issue when you're trying to join a chat.
+You can work around this by entering the username and pasting the link again in a new tab.
+It's stupid but it works.